-At its core, a wifi dash cam is exactly what it sounds like: a car camera that uses a built-in wifi signal to connect directly to your smartphone or tablet.
-This isn’t about connecting to the internet to browse the web; instead, the camera creates its own local, password-protected wifi hotspot.
+At its core, a WiFi dash cam is exactly what it sounds like: a car camera that uses a built-in WiFi signal to connect directly to your smartphone or tablet.
+This isn’t about connecting to the internet to browse the web; instead, the camera creates its own local, password-protected WiFi hotspot.
 You simply connect your phone to this network through a dedicated app, and suddenly, you have complete control over your dash cam without ever touching it.

 How Does a WiFi Dash Cam Actually Work?

-Many people hear “wifi” and immediately think of an internet connection, but that’s a common misconception.
-A wifi dash cam doesn’t use your home internet or your phone’s data plan to function.
+Many people hear “WiFi” and immediately think of an internet connection, but that’s a common misconception.
+A WiFi dash cam doesn’t use your home internet or your phone’s data plan to function.
 The process is much simpler and more direct, making it incredibly reliable on the road.

 The Direct WiFi Connection Explained